-While all this was going on, I had the pleasure of meeting Evelyn who lives by the River Lot and writes a great blog about it.
+While all this was going on, I had the pleasure of meeting Evelyn who lives by the River Lot and writes a great blog about it (Evelyn has since moved back to the States, and the blog is closed).
 Unlike me, she has been to the truffle market at Lalbenque, Lot, the biggest one in the region.

 An official reminded everyone that no negotiating could take place until the whistle blew at 10.30.
 At the appointed time, buyers approached the sellers and started whispered conversations behind their hands.
 You could tell by the body language if they were doing business successfully.
 When they had struck a deal – a price per kilo – they took the truffles to the weighing table and concluded the transaction.
 Money changed hands but the notes were folded up, concealing the amount.
 No cheques or credit cards – no VAT receipts, either.

 While Evelyn and I were chatting, a woman came up and spoke a few words to us in English.
 She admitted she didn’t speak much English, so we slid back into French.
 It turned out she was a trufficulteur (or trufficultrice, I suppose).

 “This has been an exceptional year for truffles,” she said.
 “I’ve never seen such high quality as we had in January.
 I sold 9 kilos this winter.”